-Clothes must be worn in a way such that genitals, buttocks, breasts, and nipples are fully covered with opaque fabric.
+Clothes must be worn in a way such that genitals, buttocks, breasts, nipples and midriff are fully covered with opaque fabric.
 However, cleavage should not have coverage requirements.
 All items listed in the "must wear" and "may wear" categories below must meet this basic principle.

-2. Students Must Wear, while following the basic principle of Section 1 above:
+2. Students Must Wear\, while following the basic principle of Section 1 above: